 It helps to look at a few other author bios before you enter yours and Amazon provides a link to a representative sample, here.

-Unlike book descriptions entered through KDP or CreateSpace, you cannot use italics, bold and other HTML formatting.
+Unlike book descriptions entered through KDP, you cannot use italics, bold and other HTML formatting.

 Create a short, memorable link to your author profile.
 This is a one-time choice and cannot be changed so give it careful consideration.
 It is also subject to availability.